The Essential Guide to Salvia

 Similarly, in line with the Mazatec tradition, Salvia can be used as a tool for “divination.”
 By taking Salvia with a question in mind, people are able to re-frame stubborn interpersonal issues and other life concerns.

 The plant also appears to enhance meditation, regardless of the spiritual tradition being followed.
-In a double-blind study conducted by MAPS, Salvia was found to clear the mind and eliminate distracting thoughts.
+In a preliminary, self-reporting study conducted by MAPS, Salvia was found to clear the mind and eliminate distracting thoughts.
 The optimal dosage for nearly all participants was one gram of raw leaf chewed.
 Any more than that was found to be too powerful for meditation.

 Salvia is federally unscheduled in the US, which means it isn’t a controlled substance.
 In fact, in 2003, the DEA even described it as relatively safe.
 However, while Salvia remains legal in some states, others have implemented partial or total bans.
 Shortly after Louisiana banned Salvia for human consumption in 2005, Missouri classified any form of the plant as a Schedule I substance.